 Figure 8.
-Work undertaken at the Mannez Pond in 2019 and planned for 2022.
+Work undertaken at the Mannez Pond in 2019 and planned for 2023.

-- Perform annual cuts to maintain open area in front of the hide in winter 2022 (Fig. 6). - As part of a management scheme, 1⁄4 of the reedmace should be cut back every two years.
-Cutting should next be done in 2021/22 in the area shown in Figure 6. - Pile reedmace cuttings to provide a habitat for invertebrates and amphibians. - See action 2.4.5 for biosecurity measures.
+- Perform annual cuts to maintain open area in front of the hide (Fig. 13). - Pile reedmace cuttings to provide a habitat for invertebrates and amphibians. - See action 2.4.5 for biosecurity measures. - If resources become available, set up the monitoring of abiotic conditions on the site to be compared with Longis (salinity, pH, etc.).